dexter2206/ising/doc/index.rst

 Welcome to ising's documentation!
 =================================

-**Ising** is an open source package for exactly solving abritrary Ising model instances via exhaustive search.
-It can be used as an excellent tool for benchmarking other solvers or generating low energy spectra.
-The package is compatible with \*NIX systems (and in principle should work on Windows too). **Ising** supports parallel computation via OpenMP or GPU, if it was build with CUDA support.
+**Ising** is an open source package to solve abritrary spin-glass Ising models using exhaustive (brute force) search.
+It can serve as an excellent tool for benchmarking other solvers or generating low energy spectra (desirable e.g. for machine learning related tasks).
+The package is compatible with \*NIX systems (and in principle should work on Windows too). **Ising** supports parallel computation via OpenMP or GPU, provided it has been build with CUDA support.

 .. toctree::
    :maxdepth: 2